cyberchimps/responsive-block-editor-addons/readme.txt

 ==Professional Designer-made Gutenberg Websites==

-Import professionally designed websites in minutes built with Responsive Blocks, and the Responsive theme.
+Import professionally designed websites in minutes built with Responsive Blocks, and the [free Responsive theme](https://cyberchimps.com/responsive-theme/).
 With no compromises on performance, and zero limits on what you can design, cut down your website designing time by 90%.

 Responsive Theme offers a wide library of fully-functional professionally built Responsive Starter Templates that you can import and launch your website in just a few clicks!